Action-Space Entropy Regularization in Bayesian Markowitz: Introduction

-Two recent lines of work address this from different angles: \begin{enumerate} \item \textbf{Bayesian learning:} \citet{defranco2018} solve the continuous-time Markowitz problem when drift is unknown.
+\begin{enumerate} \item \textbf{Bayesian learning:} \citet{defranco2018} solve the continuous-time Markowitz problem when drift is unknown.
 Using Kalman--Bucy filtering, they reduce the problem to a semilinear PDE in the belief state and obtain closed-form solutions for Gaussian priors.
-The optimal control is deterministic.
+The optimal control is deterministic feedback.